With partnerships at major children’s hospitals, Manatee seeks clinical validation of its CBT-based app – TechCrunch

 Manatee sells its services directly to healthcare systems to ensure that it can reach the broadest population of users rather than just ones who could afford to access the company’s app-based offerings.
 Doctors use Manatee as a clinical dashboard and way to communicate to both a child and their family around care plans and treatment.

 “I thought about this really long and hard… Looking from my personal experience.
 Parents and families that have kids with autism… there’s so much snake oil that gets pushed down their throat that they’ll try anything,” Dipayana said.
-“It was very important to me that one i understand the clinical workflow and understood how the workforce manages behavioral healthcare and whether the work we were doing was valuable.”
+“It was very important to me that I understand the clinical workflow and understood how the workforce manages behavioral healthcare and whether the work we were doing was valuable.”